mts7/php-execution-timer/README.md

 ## Testing with FixedTimer

 The usual timer in the code is `Timer` while the tests would use `FixedTimer` without changing the code.
-This is a benefit of using composition.
+Having `TimerInterface` is a benefit of using composition.
+Since both `Timer` and `FixedTimer` have similar functionality, the base functionalities are contained in `AbstractTimer` with overriding methods as necessary.

-A basic version of `FixedTimer` exists and has a `setDuration` method that allows for setting the duration (since no other properties need to exist).
+`FixedTimer` uses two constant (fixed) values (instead of the time): One for start, and another for stop.

 ### Examples

 These are very simple examples of having a class that uses the timer as well as a class that uses the class and a class that tests the class.
-In real-world scenarios, use a [container](https://github.com/mts7/php-dependency-injection) for dependency injection.
+In real-world scenarios, use a [container](https://github.com/mts7/php-dependency-injection) for dependency injection and a callable that takes time.

 ```php
 class Benchmark